da-mago/Vimspector_configuration/README.md

 Maybe, at this point, you're asking yourself about the 'filetype' folder.
 Good question.
 Vimspector allows to split configuration profiles in several files (one per language).
 This way, it will only show you the ones related to the opened file.

-### Let's try this new setup
+### Let's try this new setup out

-- Remove configuration files from your project folder
+- Remove '.vimspector,json' from 'src_examples' folder
 - Copy 'python.json' to ${VIMSPECTOR_PATH}/configurations/linux/python/python.json (let's assume you are working on Linux)
 - Copy 'c.json' to ${VIMSPECTOR_PATH}/configurations/linux/c/c.json
 - Copy 'bash.json' to ${VIMSPECTOR_PATH}/configurations/linux/sh\bash.json
+- Again, from 'src_example' folder, open any example source code file with Vim and hit 'F5'.

+Note: Maybe you need first to create those 'python', 'c' and 'sh' folders.\

 This time, if you open 'prueba.py' file and hit 'F5', you'll see only valid python debug options:
 ![image](https://user-images.githubusercontent.com/63365742/131924732-d8dcdb13-7a80-41f7-871b-165d21c98349.png)